 For resource requests, the Medical and Health Resource Request Form (See Appendix P) is to be completed by the facility when all avenues of obtaining resources from vendors and partners have been exhausted.
 The form is to be filled out and submitted to the HFID or the laemsdutyofficer@dhs.lacounty.gov or by fax.
 The fax number will be provided at the time of the event.

-For reporting damage, the NHICS 251: Facility System Status Report may be used (See Appendix M – NHICS Forms).
+For reporting damage, the LTCICS 251: Facility System Status Report may be used (See Appendix M – LTCICS Forms).

 Demobilization and Transition to Recovery